madeinquant/ML_DS_Catalog-/Kaggle  Planet: Understanding the Amazon from Space/README.md

-** Approach **
+**Approach**

-** Trained 10 models based on 10 fold cross validation method **
+- [x] Trained 10 models based on 10 fold cross validation method
-** Each of the models are of VGG19 architecture **
+- [x] Each of the models are of VGG19 architecture
-** Started with the pretrained imageNet weights and fixed the 1st 10 layers so that they are not trained.
+- [x] Started with the pretrained imageNet weights and fixed the 1st 10 layers so that they are not trained.
 Since we have less data don't want to train the layers that learn generic features.
-The more the layers we train the greater is the chance of overfitting ** Trained each model with varying learning rate
+The more the layers we train the greater is the chance of overfitting
+- [x] Trained each model with varying learning rate
-** sklearn.metrics.fbeta_score is used to determine the threshold cutoff for each class ** If a class is voted by half of the models then that class is set.
+- [x] sklearn.metrics.fbeta_score is used to determine the threshold cutoff for each class
+- [x] If a class is voted by half of the models then that class is set.

-Kaggle link to the Competition - https://www.kaggle.com/c/planet-understanding-the-amazon-from-space
+*Kaggle link to the Competition* https://www.kaggle.com/c/planet-understanding-the-amazon-from-space

-Kaggle link to the dataset -
+*Kaggle link to the dataset*
 https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data

-Kaggle Profile -
+*Kaggle Profile*
 https://www.kaggle.com/santanuds